Handicapping: Active seasonsWritten by Golf Canada

 PE = Apr.16 – Nov.14

-It’s also important to note that if you are travelling to other countries, you should determine their active seasons to prevent posting unacceptable scores.
-Your home club needs all acceptable scores from the “off-season” as well to ensure your Handicap Index is accurate once recalculated at the beginning of the season.
+It’s important to note that if you are travelling to other countries or regions, you should confirm their active seasons to ensure all acceptable scores are posted.
+Your home club needs all acceptable scores (even if played during a Canadian “off-season”) to ensure that your Handicap Index is accurate and reflects your demonstrated ability.

 For a detailed list of active and inactive schedule in the United States, click here.